-Today, the National Monument offers hiking, stunning scenery and an interesting variety of wildlife to explore.
-Located 15 miles from Flagstaff and adjacent to the Wupatki National Monument, Sunset Crater Volcano National Monument covers an area of 5 square miles within Arizona’s Coconino National Forest.
+Today, the National Monument offers hiking, stunning scenery, and an interesting variety of wildlife to explore.
+Located 15 miles from Flagstaff and adjacent to the Wupatki National Monument, Sunset Crater Volcano National Monument covers 5 square miles within Arizona’s Coconino National Forest.

 Start at the Sunset Crater Visitor Center

 The Monument Visitor Center is open year-round and features exhibits about volcanoes and the powerful forces behind them.
 Maps, ranger talks, guided hikes, bookstores, restrooms, and picnic tables are available at the center.
 Summer evening programs at Bonito Campground adjacent to the Sunset Crater visitor center.

 The best way to explore the Sunset Crater Volcano National Monument is through the park’s trail system.
 Although backcountry hiking is not permitted in the park, there are several designated trails through which points of interest can be reached.
 Trailheads can be reached via the monuments loop road.

 The Lava’s Edge Trail is a 3.4-mile hike.
 A round trip that takes you through ponderosa pines, loose cinders, and rough basalt along the rugged edges of the Bonito Lava Flow.

 Another interesting but short hike is on A’s Trail.
 It’s 0.2 miles long, round trip, and is pretty easy.
 On the hike, you get to observe jagged blocks of rough a’a basaltic lava that formed as the Bonito Lava Flow cooled over 900 years ago.